Coconut Cake Pops with Ginger & Dipped in Chocolate

 This month’s We Should Cocoa is all about coconut.
 As soon as Laura let on what the ingredient was going to be, I was mulling over some sort of bake using coconut oil, flour and sugar to make a really coconutty treat.
 I had something in mind, when I remembered seeing a coconut and ginger recipe in the booklet accompanying the Lékué cake pop kit I was sent to try out.
 As I was rather sceptical about cake pops and couldn’t really see the point of them, I hadn’t yet got around to doing anything with it.
 The time, it seemed, had come.

 I didn’t actually use the decomax for this bake, but have used it to decorate my bundt cakes and mini chocolate cakes.
-As someone who hasn’t managed to get to grips with piping bags, I have been completely won over by it.
+As someone who hasn’t managed to get to grips with piping bags, I’m completely won over by it.
 Having said that, it comes with only 6 nozzles three round and three star shapes of different sizes.
 It would be good to have a bit more choice.
 It’s easy to fill, easy to use and is simple to wash.
-It can also be used to fill the cake pop holes, but in this case it seemed simpler to use a teaspoon for the task.
+I could have used it to fill the cake pop holes, but it seemed simpler, in this case, to use a teaspoon for the task.

 So I adapted Lékué’s recipe, which sounded rather a good one.
 I used coconut oil rather than olive oil, substituted caster sugar with coconut sugar and used a mix of coconut flour and gluten free flour rather than wheat flour.
 These were going to be the only adaptations I made, but unfortunately, I started following the measurements from an adjacent recipe instead, so my quantities also ended up being different.
 Hey ho, never mind.